dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme.md

 Fine, let's get started. :)

-In wp-content/themes create a new directory / folder, name it whatever you like, maybe `my-cool-theme` (from here out I will refer to your theme directoy as `<your-theme>` Note the directory should not have any spaces in it) Create the three files that we will be using: `style.css`, `functions.php`, and `index.php`.
+In `wp-content/themes` create a new directory/folder, name it whatever you like, maybe `my-cool-theme` (from here out I will refer to your theme directoy as `<your-theme>` Note the directory should not have any spaces in it).
+Create the three files that we will be using: `style.css`, `functions.php`, and `index.php`.
 Once that is done copy the header code from the twentyfifteen `style.css` (that we just looked at), and paste it at the top of `<your-theme>/style.css` - note: make sure to rename `Twenty Fifteen` to what you want your theme to be called.

-Now when we goto appearances > themes you should see `<your-theme-name>` as an option to active.
+Now when we go to Appearances > Themes you should see `<your-theme-name>` as an option to active.
 Go ahead and active your theme!
-(If you get an error message, check to make sure you created index.php and functions.php).
+(If you get an error message, check to make sure you created index.php and functions.php and that neither of them have any spaces or extra content).

 Awesome, you just activated your theme!
 Let's go look at it by going to the frontend.